Updated on

 23andMe’s Unique Features

-My 23andMe report shows me my ancestry timeline, or how many generations ago my most recent ancestor from each ethnicity was alive.
+My 23andMe report showed me my ancestry timeline, or how many generations ago my most recent ancestor from each ethnicity was alive.

 23andMe vs AncestryDNA - 23andMe ancestry timeline